matomo-org/developer-documentation/docs/4.x/tests-github.md

 Each script is triggered by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)

-## Create a new CI script
+## Create a new GitHub Action script

-To create a new CI script please read [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)
+To create a new GitHub Action script please read [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)

 We recommend forking the Matomo project and running actions on your own pipeline first.
 Also, please check the following list before getting started: